 Said another way, quercetin works to help reduce histamine intolerance because it helps stabilize mast cells.

 When taking quercetin, histamine intolerance can get better.
 But, a higher amount works better than a small amount.
-And it is also safe because it is extracted from foods like apples and onions.
+It is also safe because it is extracted from foods like apples and onions.

 The best quercetin for histamine intolerance is Histamine X by Seeking Health because it contains a high dose of quercetin.
 It also contains histamine-reducing ingredients including stinging nettle, bromelain, and rutin.
 Serving as antioxidants and digestive enzymes, these help to calm down histamine reactions.